saadullahaleem/insurtech-api/README.md

 ## How to start
 Simply run `make setup` to setup and run the server.
-You can use `make shell` to start an instance of the django shell.
+You can use `make shell` to connect to the container or `make django_shell` to start the django shell.

 The documentation can be viewed at either `/api/schema/swagger-ui/` or `api/schema/redoc/`.
 Swagger can be used to try out the APIs.
 The Swagger UI provides extensive support for making API calls to available endpoints.
 It also lets you